ericmariot/django-challenge-001/README.md

 Run the server:
 - ```$ python manage.py runserver```

-See if it works [here](http://localhost:8000/api/articles/), if running in port :8000, or making a request in [insomnia](https://insomnia.rest/) or some other program of your preference, a list of endpoints can be found in the 'newsprovider/urls.py', every one of them starts with '/api/'
+See if it works [here](http://localhost:8000/api/articles/), if running in port :8000, or making a request in [insomnia](https://insomnia.rest/) or some other program of your preference.

 ## How to run the application in a Docker container for production
 [TODO]